Court of quarter sessions: United Kingdom

+England and Wales

+Quarter sessions in England originated in the reign of Edward III, when men were appointed in every county to keep the peace from 1327; by 1368 these justices of the peace had been empowered to hear and determine criminal matters, and by 1388 they were required to convene four times a year.
+Operating as the intermediate tier of the criminal court system between the magistrates' courts below and the assizes above, quarter sessions heard the bulk of indictable offences in England and Wales.
+Their criminal jurisdiction was progressively defined over the centuries: by the Quarter Sessions Act 1842, the courts' authority over the most serious offences including treason, murder, and felonies carrying a sentence of penal servitude for life was removed and reserved for the assizes.
+In 1914, their role was further extended when they received appellate jurisdiction over certain decisions of the petty sessions.

+Beyond their judicial function, the courts exercised broad administrative authority over their counties for much of their history, overseeing roads, bridges, poor law administration, alehouse licensing, and county finances.
+Most of these non-judicial functions passed to the newly created elected county councils following the Local Government Act 1888.
+Quarter sessions were abolished throughout England and Wales with effect from 1 January 1972, when the Courts Act 1971 came into force and replaced them together with the assizes with the unified permanent Crown Court.

 Ireland

 There were quarter sessions courts for each county and county of a city or town as well as the boroughs of Derry, Kinsale, and Youghal.
 The recorder of the court sat alone.
 In Dublin city, which had no assizes, the quarter sessions court had cognizance of all crimes committed within the city's boundaries except treason.
 The Municipal Corporations (Ireland) Act 1840 abolished many city and borough courts, but Dublin, Cork, Galway and Carrickfergus retained their courts of quarter sessions.

 In 1867, the Attorney-General for Ireland, Hedges Eyre Chatterton, issued guidelines to regulate which cases ought to be tried at assizes rather than quarter sessions: treason, murder, treason felony, rape, perjury, assault with intent to murder, party processions, election riots, and all offences of a political or insurrectionary character.

-Quarter Sessions were abolished in the Irish Free State under the Courts of Justice Act 1924.
+Quarter sessions were abolished in the Irish Free State under the Courts of Justice Act 1924.
 Their jurisdiction (together with that of the assizes and the county courts) was largely transferred to the Circuit Court.